-Safeguarding concerns about another adult in the school must be referred to the Head of School (or whoever is fulfilling the role in their absence), without delay.
-If the concerns are about the Head of School they must be referred to the Alpha Trust Whistleblowing Trustee (see below).
+Safeguarding concerns about another adult in the school must be referred to the Headteacher (or whoever is fulfilling the role in their absence), without delay.
+If the concerns are about the Headteacher, they must be referred to the Alpha Trust Whistleblowing Trustee (see below).